ArchipelagoMW/Archipelago/docs/options api.md

 ## Option Definitions
 Option parsing in AP is done using different Option classes.
-For each option you would like to have available in your game, you need to create a new option class with a docstring detailing what the option will do to your user, a `display_name` to be displayed on the webhost, and a dictionary of `option_definitions` of internal names to class.
+For each option you would like to have in your game, you need to create:
+- A new option class with a docstring detailing what the option will do to your user.
+- A `display_name` to be displayed on the webhost.
+- A new entry in the `option_definitions` dict for your World.
 By style and convention, the internal names should be snake_case.
 If the option supports having multiple sub_options such as Choice options, these can be defined with `option_my_sub_option`, where the preceding `option_` is required and stripped for users, so will show as `my_sub_option` in